Preference-Based Optimisation for Integrated Design and Group Decision-Making

 \section{Acknowledgements}

-The author would like to thank his former TUDelft students and colleagues at Boskalis, and in particular Harold van Heukelum, Lukas Teuber, Emre \"Ozer, Gina Biddlecombe, and Lennard Timp.
+The author would like to thank his former TUDelft students and colleagues at Boskalis, and in particular Harold van Heukelum, Lukas Teuber, Emre \"Ozer, and Lennard Timp.
 Without their open design learning mindset and substantive contributions, the ODESYS framework would not have reached its current level of maturity.

-Finally, the author gratefully acknowledges all users of a wide range of ODESYS-based applications at Boskalis, as well as the ODESYS MSc students at TU Delft, for their indirect validation of the ODESYS approach over recent years.
-This continued deployment in industry and academia provides a robust and continuously expanding real-world application and validation basis across a wide range of systems of interest for ODESYS, for which the author expresses his sincere gratitude.
+Finally, the author gratefully acknowledges all users of a wide range of ODESYS-based applications at Boskalis and other industrial organisations, as well as the MSc students at TU Delft, for their indirect validation of the ODESYS approach over many years.
+This continued deployment in industry and academia provides a robust and continuously expanding real-world application and validation basis for ODESYS, for which the author expresses his sincere gratitude.